 - Social Security number.

 - Federal and state tax returns from the last year they filed, if applicable.

 How much does it cost for my student to file their taxes?

-Once your student has collected everything listed above, they can use this IRS tool to search for the free software they may qualify for.
-It’ll help them find options to file their state and federal taxes at no cost.
-Then they can use the information they gathered from above to fill out the forms.
+Once your student has collected everything listed above, they can review IRS filing options for free software they may qualify for.
+It’ll help them file their federal taxes at no cost.
+Then they can use the information they gathered from above to complete their tax forms.